janawold1/2023_MER_Special_Issue/08_manta_bayestyper.md

 ### Identifying the locations of genotyped variants

-Here we used `bcftools` to extract the chromosome, start and end positions of genotyped variants.
+Here we used `bcftools query` to extract the chromosome, start and end positions of genotyped variants.

 ```
 bcftools query \